Skip to content

 Angle addition

-By the way, the opposite is the sine times the hypotanuse, and the adjasent is the cosine times the hypotanuse
+By the way, the opposite is the sine times the hypotenuse, and the adjacent is the cosine times the hypotenuse

 The question is: what is the \(sin(\alpha + \beta)\) and \(cos(\alpha + \beta)\)?